How we determine the road is dangerous?

 GT is considered dangerous NOT because of risky heights or disheartening road conditions,

-but because of the traffic congestion
+but because of the traffic congestion.

 Trucks, buses, bicycles, pedestrians, and animals have turned parts of this heavily-used road into a major headache.